Multi-Factor Authentication (MFA), Migrating from SMS Text Message

 Determine whether you will use the Duo mobile app on a tablet or smartphone or use a token (key) that you plug in to your PC or laptop.

-If you select the Duo Mobile app option, download it and install it on your smartphone or tablet.
+If you select the Duo Mobile app option, download and install it on your smartphone or tablet.

 Download Image for Google Play Store to get Duo Mobile app